 Sustainability-related Disclosures

-Strategies for dealing with sustainability risks in investment decision-making processes (Article 3 of the Disclosure Regulation)
+Strategies for dealing with sustainability risks in investment decision-making processes (Article 3 of the Disclosure Regulation):

 Mandatory disclosures on the consideration of adverse sustainability impacts at the entity level (Article 4 of the Disclosure Regulation)

-At present, ECM does not take into account the principle adverse impacts of investment decisions on sustainability factors as defined by the SFDR, as it believes that the information provided by the portfolio companies is not sufficient to allow it to do so.
-However, we generally consider adverse impacts on sustainability factors by (i) defining certain exclusion criteria for investment opportunities, (ii) performing ESG due diligences and (iii) integrating ESG goals in the value creation strategy.
+Although we currently do not comply with Art.
+4 (1.) (a) SFDR, we nevertheless review adverse impacts of investment decisions on sustainability factors by (i) defining certain exclusion criteria for investment opportunities, (ii) performing ESG due diligences and (iii) integrating ESG goals in the value creation strategy.

 Mandatory Disclosures on Remuneration Policy in Connection with the Consideration of Sustainability Risks (Article 5 of the Disclosure Regulation)